 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
 The following are some conditions to watch for:

-As with any breed, if you think the Redbone Coonhound is the right dog breed for you, be sure to do plenty of research before adopting one.
-Talk to other Redbone owners, reputable Redbone Coonhound breeders, and hound rescue groups to learn more.
+If you think the Redbone coonhound is the right dog breed for you, be sure to do plenty of research before adopting one.
+Talk to other Redbone owners, reputable breeders, and hound rescue groups to learn more.